Stuffed Pork Chops

 This was added to your Recipe Box.

-If its time to take your ho-hum pork chops to another level, try these.
+If its time to take your ho-hum pork chops to another level, try these easy stuffed pork chops.
 The stuffing is packed with flavor and the chops are as moist and meaty as you would ever want.
+This simple dinner recipe is perfect for the family or just as tasty on date night.
+The combo of veggies and perfect pork really combines to make something special.
+If you're looking for a recipe without a bone, just use boneless pork chops while preparing the dish.

 - 1/4 cup (1/2 stick) butter